77ethers/NTERMCP/README.md

 ## Command Line Options

-Desktop Commander supports several command line options for customizing behavior:
+NTERMCP supports several command line options for customizing behavior:

 ### Disable Onboarding

-By default, Desktop Commander shows helpful onboarding prompts to new users (those with fewer than 10 tool calls).
+By default, NTERMCP shows helpful onboarding prompts to new users (those with fewer than 10 tool calls).
 You can disable this behavior:

 ```bash
 # Disable onboarding for this session